jkovzels/gsnotes/how-to-asana.md

 4. Copywriting: For the most part we will have copy in figma or Doggle doc.
 5. Done when: Definition of done.
 6. Related: links to related materials and tasks.

+# Tags

+Tags are usefull tool to give structure, group and clssify tasks.
+Some discipline required around tags to make them useful.

+Keep tags names short, avoid punctualtion and symbols not easily available on keyboard.
+Keep them lower case.
+Tags should be easy to type.

+When using existing tag, make sure that you know it's original meaning and boundaries.
+For example work 'workout' can mean multiple things in our context: workout as activity or workout the app.
+Read meaning on existing tags [here](/task-tags-definitions.md)